 4. Localize Your Notifications

-Localization takes your personalization game one step ahead.
+Localization takes the personalization game to a whole new level.
 Incorporate location-based targeting to deliver a personalized user experience.

 Use smart segments to target users by country and send web push notifications in their browsing or native language.
-This level of localization is indispensable for boosting your CTRs and building high customer loyalty.
+This localization is mission-critical for boosting CTRs and building high customer loyalty.

 5. Keep It Short and Simple

-Always remember that your users receive a lot of push notifications every day.
-Depending on the number of apps their device has, their notification center gets flooded with a ton of notifications across the industries.
+Always keep in mind that your users receive a lot of push notifications in a day, depending on the number of apps installed in their device.
 It is easy for your push notifications to get lost in this influx.

 One way to cut through the noise is to keep your notification titles and descriptions short and simple.
-The longer the notification title and content, the lower the CTRs.
-Ideally, you should restrict your notification length to 5-8 words to ensure the highest number of people engage and land on to your website or your product page.
+The longer the title and content, the lower the push notification click-through rates.
+Ideally, you should restrict your notification length to 5-8 words to ensure maximum engagement and get a high number of people to land on your website or product page.

 A picture is worth a thousand words.
-Users might not always click on your notifications.
-In such a case, getting your message across with the help of image results in achieving your campaign goals.
+Users might not always click on notifications.
+But a message that comes with an added image often records better results in achieving campaign goals.

-Adding images to your notifications will help your notification be more striking and give users a pre-context of what they are clicking on and give them a better idea about the purpose of the notification.
+Adding images to notifications makes them more striking and gives users a pre-context of what they are going to be clicking on.
+It also gives them a better idea about the purpose of the notification.

 7. Use the Power of Emojis

-Who doesn’t love emojis?
-Emojis have gained immense traction in both personal and professional forms of communication in recent years.
+Who doesn’t love an emoji?
+They’ve gained immense traction in both personal and professional communication forms in recent years.

 8. Use Precise CTAs

-The best way to measure the immediate success of your web push notifications is by checking your click-through rate (CTR).
-If your users are not clicking on your push notifications, then it becomes difficult to achieve your marketing goal.
-One way to help boost your CTRs is by incorporating a call to action (CTA) button into your notifications.
+The best way to measure immediate success is by tracking your push notification click-through rate (CTR).
+If your users are not clicking on the push notifications, then it’s difficult to achieve your marketing goal.
+One way to boost CTRs is by incorporating a call to action (CTA) button into the notifications.

-CTAs play a vital role in every area of marketing.
-As users consume content, they need to be prompted to take action that ties up to your goals.
-Giving your users a specific goal to complete helps you boost your engagement and conversion rates.
+CTAs play a vital role in marketing.
+As users consume content, they need to be prompted to take action that tie up to your goals.
+Giving users a specific goal to complete helps boost engagement and conversion rates.